 Students interested in joining the University Chorus must audition at the beginning of Autumn Quarter.
 Please visit the Auditions page for complete information including audition requirements.

-Join Choral Directors James Kallembach and Mollie Stone for an interactive virtual information session about the Department of Music's vocal ensembles and programs on Thursday, September 16 at 7:00 p.m.
-CT.
-The event will be recorded and made available following the session.
-Please RSVP to attend.
+On Thursday, September 8, 2022, Choral Directors James Kallembach and Mollie Stone and Vocal Studies Director Sarah Brailey hosted an interactive virtual information session about the Department of Music's vocal ensembles and programs.
+The event was recorded and is available to watch on YouTube.